 I checked the direction on the map just to make sure I know where I’m going.
 The tanneries located on the outskirt of the city, probably cause of the smell that you cannot miss from a miles.
 So I headed to the direction to the photography museum when the first guide approached me offering me direction.
 I thought this is it.
-He was straight away mentioned he know the best tanneries around, and I’m so lucky these are just open today.
+He mentioned he knows the best tanneries around, and I’m so lucky these are just open today.
 These are those sentences we are looking for.

 After 2-3 days in the second step they are using the bark from mimosas, oaks and tamaris.
 These are acting as a natural softening agent when the tanners are using bare feat to squeezed them.
 As a next stop the leather placed in dyeing pits containing natural vegetable dyes, such as poppy flower (red), indigo (blue), henna (orange), cedar wood (brown), mint (green), and saffron (yellow).
 As a finishing step it is taken out to dry under the sun on the rooftops surrounding the tannery.

-Just to confirm we can say that some kind of tanneries scam still exist, but the truth is not as horror that you can find for firs search result.
+Just to confirm we can say that some kind of tanneries scam still exist in Marrakech, but the truth is not as horror that you can find for firs search result.
 Yes, you have to pay for it, and yes its sounds a lot first, but my advice to don’t afraid to set your own price for the experience.
 The tanner may looked disappointed, but on the way back I was catching up with my guide who asked me the price I paid.
 His smile confirmed I did a good bargain.